The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties and LyC Escape: Discussion

 Another interpretation may be that some of the compact low-mass galaxies with low merger vote fractions in LaCOS are in fact mergers at coalescence, where the SFR enhancement is the highest \citep{Ferreira2025}.
-Low-mass merging galaxies are harder to identify than their higher-mass counterparts, and discerning low-mass mergers at coalescence may be even more difficult.
-The progenitors of low-mass coalescing systems are likely to have even lower masses $M_{*}<10^{7}\,M_{\odot}$, so that such an interaction would result in extremely faint stellar tidal features.
+Even in low-mass galaxy samples, interactions account for at least 50-60\% of starburst events, and are responsible for the longest-lived bursts \citep{Cenci2024}.
+However, low-mass merging galaxies are harder to identify than their higher-mass counterparts, and discerning low-mass mergers at coalescence may be even more difficult.
+The progenitors of $M_{*}\sim10^{8}\,M_{\odot}$ coalescing systems would have even lower masses $M_{*}<10^{7}\,M_{\odot}$, so that such an interaction would result in extremely faint stellar tidal features.
 However, since low-mass galaxies are gas-dominated, a potential avenue would be to observe their neutral gas distributions.
 While the breathing mode of star-formation is expected to yield quasi-isotropic gas outflows \citep{Cenci2024}, mergers result in highly anisotropic and asymmetric gas distributions, that can be probed using the asymmetry applied to 21cm maps \citep{Holwerda2011,Holwerda2025}.
-21cm \hi\ interferometric observations of galaxies analogous to the high-z population, such as green peas and \lya-emitters, have shown that galaxy interactions may be common in those populations \citep{Purkayastha2022,Purkayastha2024,Dutta2024,LeReste2025hi}.
-While 21cm interferometric observations have so-far remained mostly limited to the very local Universe ($z<0.05$) where LyC cannot be observed easily due to the low throughput of observation, the SKA is set to observe galaxies in 21cm up to $z\sim1$ \citep{SKAHI}.
-Those observations will make the accurate detection of gas-dominated, low-mass mergers feasible at higher redshifts than possible before in the near-future, and thus help the characterization of low-mass, compact, extremely star-forming galaxies.